-School sores is the common name for impetigo.
-It is a highly contagious skin disease common in children.
+School sores is the common name for impetigo, a highly contagious skin infection most often seen in children.

-- Impetigo is found generally on the hands and face, especially around the nose and mouth.
-It can also affect other areas.
+- It causes sores on your skin, generally on your hands and face, especially around your nose and mouth.
+It can also affect other areas of your body.

 - Children should see a doctor for assessment and treatment.
-Careful cleaning of the sores and the use of antiseptic or antibiotic cream may be advised.
+Your doctor may advise careful cleaning of the sores and the use of antiseptic or antibiotic cream.
 Sometimes oral antibiotics are prescribed.

 Impetigo is a common skin infection caused by two types of bacteria: Streptococcus progenies (strep) or Staphylococcus aureus (staph).
-Some people carry the bacteria in their nostrils.
-This can be transferred to the hands and then onto other parts of the skin.
+Some people carry these bacteria in their nostrils, on the skin or in the throat.
+It can be transferred to hands and then onto other parts of the skin.

-Impetigo is most common in children, particularly those in poor or crowded houses.
+Impetigo is most common in children.
 In adults, it may follow other skin disorders.
-It is also more common in people with lower immune function.
+It is also more common in people with a weakened immune system.

 Impetigo usually starts as little blisters.
-These then break and start to weep, usually pus, and sometimes clearer liquid.
+These then break and start to weep, usually pus or sometimes a clearer liquid.
 The weeping patches tend to grow larger.
-Yellow or brownish scabs then form which can burn or itch.
+Yellow or brownish scabs then form.
+These can burn or itch.

-Impetigo can also starts as any lesion (bite, damaged skin) that doesn't heal and develops a crusty scab.
-Sometimes it looks like a rash – which may begin as a single spot, but if a person scratches, it may spread to other areas.
-You may develop swollen lymph nodes similar to the infection (lymphadenopathy).
+Impetigo can also start as any lesion (bite, damaged skin) that doesn't heal and develops a crusty scab.
+Sometimes it looks like a rash – which may begin as a single spot, but if you scratch, it may spread to other areas.
+You may develop swollen lymph nodes.

-- Impetigo can usually be diagnosed based on the how it looks and a description of how it came about.
-For images of impetigo from DermNet
+- Impetigo can usually be diagnosed based on how it looks and a description of how it came about.
+See images of impetigo from DermNet

 - Sometimes a skin swab is needed if it keeps coming back or doesn't get better with treatment.